KILTprotocol/docs/docs/participate/01_Staking/01_Become a Collator/06_join_collators.md

 ---
-id: collator-join
+id: join
-title: Join the collator candidates pool
+title: Join collator candidate pool
 ---

 After you have finished with the setup, you can finally tell the chain that you are ready to collate and join the pool of candidates.